 Developing Explanations Together

 Algorithm-based approaches, such as machine learning, are becoming increasingly complex.
-This lack of transparency only makes it more difficult for human users to understand and accept the decisions proposed by Artificial Intelligence (AI).
-In the Transregional Collaborative Research Centre 318 “Constructing Explainability”, researchers are developing ways to involve users in the explanation process and thus create co-constructive explanations.
+This lack of transparency only makes it more difficult for human users to understand and accept the decisions proposed by artificial intelligence (AI).
+In the Transregional Collaborative Research Center 318 “Constructing Explainability”, researchers are developing ways to involve users in the explanation process and thus create co-constructive explanations.
 Therefore, the interdisciplinary research team investigates the principles, mechanisms, and social practices of explaining and how these can be taken into account in the design of AI systems.
 The goal of the project is to make explanatory processes comprehensible and to create understandable assistance systems.

 To the research profile